CHURCH LEADERSHIP PROGRAM

 Course Format & Schedule

-Instruction will be given via the internet (Zoom) over 4 sessions of 2 hours each taught every other week.
-The sessions are scheduled for the fall of 2022 (either on Tuesday or Wednesday evening or Saturday morning depending on attendance).
+Instruction will be given via the internet (Zoom) over 4 sessions of 2 hours each taught every Tuesday Evening at 8 PM EST. The sessions will start on November 1, 2022.

 Classes will combine instruction and discussion, and assigned readings will be discussed during class time.